Why You Need a Garmin RV GPS in 2024

 Customized Routing

-Even the smallest RVs are bigger than your average sedan.
-An RV GPS will take your large vehicle size into account when it calculates your optimal route.
-If you’ve ever been heading toward a low bridge and thought, too late, “I wonder exactly how tall my rig is,” you know how important the dimensions of your RV are when it comes to routing.
+Even the smallest motorhomes are larger than your average SUV.
+An RV GPS considers the size of your large vehicle when calculating the optimal route.
+If you’ve ever approached a low bridge and thought too late, ‘I wonder exactly how tall my rig is,’ then you understand how crucial the dimensions of your RV are for routing.

 The Garmin RV GPS has a profile section where you can input the width, height and length of your RV.
 The RV GPS we used had two profile options so we set on up for our Class A motorhome, and one for our Jeep Wrangler tow vehicle.

-When we drove, we selected the RV profile.
+When we drove the motorhome, we would select the RV profile.
 This allowed the GPS to customize the route.
-The mapping included relevant restrictions like low overhangs or bridges over roads and highways.
-This helped ensure we didn’t end up on a road with low clearance or a weight restriction.
+The mapping included relevant restrictions, such as low overhangs and bridges, as well as weight-restricted roads and steep grades on roads and highways.
+This helped ensure that we didn’t end up on a road with low clearance or a weight restriction.

 Offline Capability